coryVkeith/ViCAT_dev/README.md

 ## Run ViCAT

-The complete ViCAT pipeline contains 4 successive steps (XX optional steps).
+The complete ViCAT pipeline contains 4 successive steps (1 optional step).
 Each step is contained in a separate function described below.

 This tutorial uses a simulated viral mock community that has differential relative abundance in response to host background have been included in the folder test_data.
 Simulated host resistance was based on the assumption that viruses for which a host is resistant will have a lower relative abundance of reads mapped.